About me

 Publications

-Teaser F-TöRF: Flowed Time of Flight Radiance Fields
+Teaser Time of the Flight of the Gaussians: Fast and Accurate Dynamic Time-of-Flight Radiance Fields

 Teaser DeepFovea: Neural Reconstruction for Foveated Rendering and Video Compression using Learned Statistics of Natural Videos